Power couples building empires

 Alyshia Powell

-Sub10 King Asafa Powell and his model wife Alyshia lit up our hearts earlier this year when they tied the knot, and again in July when they added another baby to the Powell dynasty.
-Not a couple of many words, in his captions 'Safa frequently posts photos of appreciation of his bride, as she, too, does of her man.
-On their wedding day he said, “Had a life changing experience Saturday I'm now a husband for real, real!!!
+The Sub10 King and his model wife Alyshia lit up our hearts earlier this year when they tied the knot, and again in July when they added another baby to the Powell dynasty.
+Not a couple of many words, in his captions 'Safa frequently posts photos of appreciation of his bride, as she does of her man.
+On their wedding day he said, “Had a life changing experience Saturday, I'm now a husband for real, real!!!
 Hey wifey,” to show his excitement.
 Still, we can't help but admire the beautiful couple from a respectable distance.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive